 The Tails OS is one of the most secure Linux distros available, offering an abundance of privacy features and software.

-Some of these are: Tor, the Tor Browser, VeraCrypt, and LUKS — but they’re just the tip of the iceberg.
+Some of these are: Tor, the Tor Browser, and VeraCrypt (the successor to TrueCrypt), and LUKS (Linux Unified Key Setup) for disk encryption — but they’re just the tip of the iceberg.

 To ensure privacy it’s important you understand how and when to use Tails.